taurusilver7/foodizone/README.md

 - A Cart component to display items in the cart and implement cart functions.
 The cart is a modal displayed on the main page.
 The modal is mounted above the `root` div in the index.html file and the ReactDOM creates a protal for Backdrom and ModalOverlay components.
 - The newly creataed portals needs the location to portal (the overlay div above root in index.html) as an argument with what to portal.

+- Create a state to manage the cart modal in parent component `App`.
+Control the state from Header component cart button.
+Point the showcartHandler funtion to the Header component to execute upon cart-click.
+- The modal close fn should also work when the backdrop is closed.
+Add the hideCartHandler function to the Backdrop in Modal and add the functionality to Modal in cart.
+The close button and the backdrop executes the hideCartHandler function in App.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)